JasonMize/jasonmize.github.io/_posts/2016-09-09-function_vs_user.md

 Okay, now how about my mom?
 Or a 10 year old?
 Or just my non-tech friends?

-Over and over I had it hit home that simply having functionality isn't nearly enough.
-The difference in a happy user and a user who never comes back is about 30 seconds of confusion.
+Over and over, it hit home that functionality isn't nearly enough.
+The difference between a happy user and a user who never comes back is about 30 seconds of confusion.

 ## Assignment: Build A Game